Bengals RB Mixon exits with ankle injury | Devdiscourse

 Cincinnati Bengals running back Joe Mixon injured his left ankle in Sunday's season opener against the Seattle Seahawks.
-The team said he was questionable to return after he limped off the field early in the third quarter.
+Reports following Cincinnati's 21-20 loss called it a sprain.
+"A little swelling, but early reports optimistic.
+He'll have some tests to be sure," NFL Network's Tom Pelissero tweeted.

+Mixon came up limping after he was tackled by Seattle linebacker Bobby Wagner on a 1-yard run on the second play of the second half.
+He did not return.
 Mixon, the AFC's leading rusher last season with 1,168 yards, finished with six carries for 10 yards and two catches for 7 yards.

-Backup Giovani Bernard took over following Mixon's departure.
+Backup Giovani Bernard rushed seven times for 21 yards and caught two passes for 42 yards

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)